danielj0nes/propaganda-detection/README.md

 Currently, a single `user` message containing the final prompt is sent.

 ### Temperature
-A higher `temperature` value can be used to "[make the output more random](https://platform.openai.com/docs/guides/chat/instructing-chat-models)" whilst a lower one (e.g., `0`) will cause the model to choose words with the highest probability of occurence.
+A higher `temperature` value can be used to "[make the output more random](https://platform.openai.com/docs/guides/chat/instructing-chat-models)" whilst a lower one (e.g., `0`) will cause the model to choose words with the highest probability of occurrence.
 Since our goal is to receive responses that are as objective as possible, `0` is selected.

 ## Propaganda techniques
 Martino et al. [1] define a list of 18 distinct propaganda techniques, which are as follows: